alphastigma101/React-Django-AWS-Website/README.md

 * Install **pip** and **python3** and **python3-venv** for a virtual environment

-### Running the App
+### Running the App Automatically Or Manually
 * Install dependencies with `npm install`.
-Note that there may be deprecated dependencies; this app is simple and **non-critical**.
-If dependencies complain about being deprecated, I have tried to fix the errors.
-Nevertheless, this app remains vulnerable, though it does not contain sensitive information or will it ever.
+Note that there may be deprecated dependencies or it saying vulernable packages detected.
+You can ignore that if and only if talks about **nth-check** as the package.json file is structured in a way where it tests the product `dependencies` and the development `dependencies`.
+You can view this source here for more info: **https://stackoverflow.com/questions/71781795/react-npm-inefficient-regular-expression-complexity-in-nth-check**.
+You can also execute `deploy-app.sh` by she-banging it like so `deploy-app.sh` which will deploy the app

-* Start a **local server** with `npm start` and follow prompts to view the code running in a browser.
+* Start the app **on your client machine**, issue `npm start` and follow prompts to view the code running in a browser.

-* Open a new terminal and execute these commands to set it up inside the repo folder that was cloned:
+* Open a **new terminal** and execute these commands to set it up inside the repo folder that was cloned:
 ```
     python3 -m venv venv
     source venv/bin/active